MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/how-to-authenticate-with-aad.md

-In this scenario an application was sent an AAD access token for some arbitrary resource managed by the application, and it uses that token to acquire a new AAD access token for the Kusto resource so that the application could access Kusto on behalf of the principal indicated by the original AAD access token.
+In this scenario an application was sent an AAD access token for some arbitrary resource managed by the application, and it uses that token to acquire a new AAD access token for the Azure Data Explorer resource so that the application could access Kusto on behalf of the principal indicated by the original AAD access token.

 This flow is called the